pryzm-health-org/covid19-data/README.md

 **High level stats:**
  * Last updated: 22 March 2020
- * Current count of COVID-19 abstracts parsed: 26,233
+ * Current count of COVID-19 abstracts parsed: 29,855
- * Current count of COVID-19 abstracts with annotations: 13,890
+ * Current count of COVID-19 abstracts with annotations: 15,706
- * Number of unique HPO terms: 2,499
+ * Number of unique HPO terms: 2,623

 **Top-level term distribution:**
- * Abnormality of the nervous system | 443
+ * Abnormality of the nervous system | 463
- * Abnormality of the cardiovascular system | 312
+ * Abnormality of the cardiovascular system | 320
- * Abnormality of the skeletal system | 232
+ * Abnormality of the skeletal system | 246
- * Abnormality of the immune system | 226
+ * Abnormality of the immune system | 234
- * Neoplasm | 217
+ * Abnormality of the genitourinary system | 226
- * Abnormality of the genitourinary system | 214
+ * Neoplasm | 223
- * Abnormality of the digestive system | 205
+ * Abnormality of the eye | 218
- * Abnormality of the eye | 204
+ * Abnormality of the digestive system | 211
- * Abnormality of metabolism/homeostasis | 189
+ * Abnormality of head or neck | 197
- * Abnormality of head or neck | 188
+ * Abnormality of metabolism/homeostasis | 195
- * Abnormality of the integument | 156
+ * Abnormality of the integument | 164
- * Abnormality of blood and blood-forming tissues | 144
+ * Abnormality of blood and blood-forming tissues | 159
- * Abnormality of the respiratory system | 130
+ * Abnormality of the respiratory system | 131
- * Abnormality of the endocrine system | 101
+ * Abnormality of the endocrine system | 107
- * Abnormality of limbs | 83
+ * Abnormality of limbs | 94
- * Abnormality of the musculature | 76
+ * Abnormality of the musculature | 86
- * Constitutional symptom | 62
+ * Constitutional symptom | 63
- * Abnormality of connective tissue | 46
+ * Abnormality of connective tissue | 49
- * Abnormality of the ear | 41
+ * Abnormality of the ear | 46
  * Growth abnormality | 40
- * Abnormality of prenatal development or birth | 36
+ * Abnormality of prenatal development or birth | 38
- * Abnormal cellular phenotype | 22
+ * Abnormal cellular phenotype | 23
  * Abnormality of the voice | 11
  * Abnormality of the breast | 7
  * Abnormality of the thoracic cavity | 2